 4-H Cloverbud Cloverbuds is for youth in 5K to 2nd grade.
 Youth in this category may only enter in the Cloverbud project.
 Cloverbuds enroll online in the Cloverbud project and agree to the 4-H Member Behavior Agreement.
 4-H Member Membership is open to anyone in 3rd grade to one year out of high school.
 The membership year is October 1 - September 30.
 Members enroll online where they choose projects and agree to the 4-H Member Behavior Agreement.
 4-H Leader Any adult can serve as a 4-H leader.
-He or she will be asked to attend a required 4-H Leader Orientation Training, sign a behavior agreement and complete a background check every four years.
+He or she will be need to complete volunteer training requirements in order to become a certified leader.
 A person does not have to be a parent or relative to serve as a 4-H leader.